The SEVIS Fee

 Methods of Payment

-- Online payment can be made at the U.S. Immigration and Customs Enforcement (USCIS) web page.
+- Online payment can be made at U.S Immigration and Customs Enforcement FMJFEE.com.

 - Complete the online form (I-901) as instructed.